GHeier/FFirefly/README.md

 #### **2️⃣ Build Instructions**
  - Once the above have been downloaded, simply go to the "scripts" folder and run "./fly-build.sh -vv" to build the code. -v indicates a verbose output, -vv indicates a very verbose output.
 The first time building, using -vv can be helpful in the event of an error.
-I recommend setting fly-build.sh to a custom terminal command, so recompilation can be done from outside folders, which can be useful when running tests and material calculations.
+If you are a developer, I recommend setting fly-build.sh to a custom terminal command, so recompilation can be done from outside folders, which can be useful when running tests and material calculations.
  - To ensure Ffirefly has been properly installed, simply run "fly.x".
 The tests will run, and if all pass then you have downloaded the packages correctly.
 If not, the package that failed will be listed.
  - Adding tests and re-running this is also an excellent way to test your code while creating projects